 The founders of Egypt's first online e-commerce platform for designer dresses, Ghada El Tanawy and Amr Diab launched La Reina Exchange, initially for former brides to be able to rent their designer gowns.
 The platform today not only helps past brides gain up to 40 percent of their original investment, but also connects users with used designer gowns, featuring famous designers, including Elie Saab, Hany Elbehhairy and Maison Yeya.
 Having won the RiseUp Explore competition in 2016, and reached the finals at the Womena competition, the entrepreneurs are running their first startup, having kicked off early with an internal tourism online map, and 7blues, an entrainment complex in Egypt’s North Coast.

 “We want to empower people with disabilities, by involving them in the process of creating their own assistive devices,” says Ahmed Saad, one of the entrepreneurs spearheading the launch of E-nable, the international non-profit that provides people with an opportunity to create their own assistive devices using 3D printers, at FabLab New Cairo.
-“One of our co-founders , Omar Ayman, was introduced while studying in Massachusetts and asked if he could open a chapter in Egypt, which turned out being the first Middle Eastern chapter.
-We added R&D and psychological studies, in collaboration with Helm, to empower people to tackle the challenges related to the acceptance of people with disabilities,” Saad explains.
-The organisation has so far delivered 12 prosthetic arms, three of which were sent to Syria.
+“One of our co-founders, Omar Ayman, was introduced while studying in Massachusetts and asked if he could open a chapter in Egypt, which turned out being the first Middle Eastern chapter.
+We added R&D and psychological studies to empower people to tackle the challenges related to the acceptance of people with disabilities,” Saad explains.
+The organisation, founded by Saad along with Ayman, Omar Hegazi and Youssef Galal, has so far delivered 12 prosthetic arms, three of which were sent to Syria.
 “We are collaborating with a Turkey-based organisation called Heroic Hearts, who called us to send them devices for people who were injured in Syria,” the entrepreneur says.